meltyness/ratchet-pawl/README.md

 - [x] Deployment architecture / Helm/Docker/K8s/etcd, Nullsoft, Rust-Crate, Snap, etc.
 - [x] ❌ Data masking to prevent persisting keys in the clear.
 - [x] ❌ Bcrypt credential hashing to prevent persisting user passwords in the clear.
+- [x] ❌ Memory hardening, like the Daemon to prevent keys getting persisted improperly.

 ## Screenshots
 It's not much to look at, very simple at this stage.